 Yes.
 Plesk provides a built-in file manager so you can manage, upload, move, copy, download, and modify all the files on your hosting package.
 You can also package several files into a zip archive.
-The File Manager can be accessed from the icons on the control panel page.

 Is the Admin Panel similar to cPanel?

 cPanel has WHM (Web Host Manager).
 The cPanel side is for the domain owner, whereas the Web Host Manager is for the server administrator.
 These two systems have separate logins.
 Plesk, however, has a single login for domain owners and administrators.
 The options are different and switching from one system to another may cause confusion at first.

 Plesk features an internal application installer that makes it easily to install and manage most CMS platforms, including Joomla, WordPress, Drupal, and Magento, in just a few clicks.
 The application installer can also be used to install ecommerce applications like a shopping cart.
 Also, any of the applications can be uninstalled directly through the control panel.